PrithviDevs/akash-profile-webpage/README.md

 ```
 akash provider send-manifest deploy.yaml --dseq xxx --provider <provider-address> --from <from-name>
 ```
-- You can find `deployment.yml` main project directory; update with your docker image.
 - Use [ Deployment docs](https://github.com/tombeynon/akash-hello-world) from our friend @tombeynon or
 - Use [Official Akash Docs](https://docs.akash.network/guides/deploy)